 The non-academic route is a largely practical course enabling the development of teaching skills, along with an understanding of the theoretical underpinnings and evidence base for MBCT.
 Step 1 (Foundational Training) of the non-academic route can be completed in approximately one year and will enable you to deepen your personal mindfulness practice and to understand the background, relevant scientific theory and ethical framework of MBCT.
 You will learn about the intentions underpinning the various elements of the MBCT course and about the structure and sequence of the curriculum.
 You will have the opportunity to develop teaching skills through practicing teaching the curriculum with peers, providing you with a solid platform for developing further teaching skills through an apprenticeship.

 The OMC offers Step 1 (Foundational Training) of the non-academic route in two formats.

-- The block format provides intensive training periods of about 7 consecutive days.
+- The in-person block format provides intensive training periods of about 7 consecutive days.

 How do you choose between the different routes?

 It is important that you choose a route that will enable you to meet your personal objectives for developing skills and knowledge of MBCT.
 The entry criteria for the courses are somewhat different, as is the duration of the courses and the costs.
 The MSt program requires a commitment to the full two-year programme.
 The non-academic route in the monthly format requires a commitment to the whole of Step 1 (Foundational Training) or about one academic year.
 The non-academic route offered in the block format will allow you to commit to one block at a time.
 This may be a good option if you can attend blocks of consecutive training days and are uncertain of whether you are ready to commit to the complete Foundational Training.